yangsustc/WAN_PDE/README.md

 1. Both Time dependent and independent PDEs converged well.
 2. Re-formulating as ODE problem serves a better approximation than numerical approximation methods.
 The typical method of backpropagation through ODEs is adjoint method as mentioned in [Neural Ordinary Differential Equations paper (NIPS 2018) by Chen et al.](https://arxiv.org/abs/1806.07366)
-3. The intuition We can select from a wide variety of ODE solvers.
-4. Faster and better convergence, but at the cost of greater memory consumption during backpropagation by Tracker.jl
+3. Faster and better convergence, but at the cost of greater memory consumption during backpropagation by Tracker.jl.

+**Advantages**:
+- Faster Convergence of time dependent PDEs leading upto one-third number of iterations required for converging.
+- We can select from a wide variety of ODE solvers based on order of error tolerance vs speed to converge trade-off.

 #### Elliptic Dirichlet (20 dimensions)
 Note that graph is shown about x1 and x2 axis only while keeping remaining x_i = 1 for i=3, 4, ...20